 ‘I enjoyed the experience and felt it was valuable to see what being part of research is like,’ she says.
 ‘I would recommend this to anyone who is thinking of starting research, as this will give them an insight as to what that might be like, and enable them to meet academics who are working in different areas of interest to them.’

-Beyond study, Claire teaches saxophone with the Christchurch School of Music, sings in the UC Chamber Choir Consortia, and plays the French Horn with the UC Christchurch Youth Orchestra and in several past shows by MUSOC student club.
+Beyond study, Claire taught saxophone with the Christchurch School of Music, sang in the UC Chamber Choir Consortia, and played the French Horn with the UC Christchurch Youth Orchestra and in several shows by MUSOC student club.

-As such, she also chose to do MUSA 125 summer course in her first year, and has since taken extra Music courses in her degree.
+As such, she also chose to do MUSA 125 summer course in her first year, and took extra Music courses throughout her degree.

 ‘It was a great experience because the class was very small, only five people, so we got to know each other well and could work together.
 It was also quite a practical course, learning to use technology to create music, which I really enjoyed.
 I think learning everything over six weeks is a great way to get really involved with the material, as you can focus on just that one paper, and make the most of the time you have,’ she says.

-‘Studying Music alongside the BSLP degree has been very enjoyable.
-I have mainly studied music performance papers and these have allowed me to continue playing my instruments with a goal to work towards to keep myself motivated to improve.
-The flexibility of the performance papers has also worked well for me, as I could organise music lessons with my teachers to fit in with my other papers.’
+‘Studying Music alongside the BSLP degree was very enjoyable.
+I mainly studied music performance papers and these allowed me to continue playing my instruments with a goal to work towards to keep myself motivated to improve.
+The flexibility of the performance papers worked well for me, as I could organise music lessons with my teachers to fit in with my other papers.’